 Records show the first patent for a siphon coffee brewer was in 1830.
 This patent was filed by Loeff of Berlin.
 Oddly enough, however, it wasn’t until 1840 when a French woman patented the device considered the first commercial siphon coffee brewing machine.
 This woman was Marie Fanny Amelne Massot, better known as Mme.
 Vassieux, of Lyons, France.
 She was believed to be a courtesan and spent her time holding court in a salon many French nobles and men of wealth frequented.
 This is how she found the time to master her coffee brewing system.
 She also used her connections to aid in her manufacturing, which allowed her system to be distributed in large numbers.

 While Loeff of Berlin applied for the first patent for a siphon coffee brewer, his design was not well-accepted.
 But yet another is credited for designing a siphon coffee brewer before the popular design of Mme.
 Vassieux—his name was James Napier.
 His brewer was called the Naperian coffee machine.
-Unfortunately, for Napier, he didn’t apply for a patent and his design couldn’t be realized due to the intricacies of it.
+Unfortunately, for Napier, he did not apply for a patent and his design couldn’t be realized due to the intricacies of it.
 After seeing what those who came before her offered when it came to siphon brewing machines, Mme.
 Viassieux bypassed the mistakes of her predecessors and rose to fame with her stunning system that could be used as a centerpiece of any room.

 How the Original Siphons Worked

-If you’ve never seen a siphon coffee maker, you may be unaware of how the system works.
+If you have never seen a siphon coffee maker, you may be unaware of how the system works.
 The first thing to know is that, although the device itself looks complex, the system is quite simple.
 Mme.
 Vassieux’s original siphon brewer consisted of two glass balloons held into place by a frame.
 It also featured a metal crown and spigot so you could serve coffee directly from the device.

 When using the siphon coffee pot, water is placed in the bottom glass balloon and heated using a preferred heat source.
 The water will begin to boil, pushing air through a metal tube and into the upper chamber.
 Once all the water is in the upper chamber, ground coffee is then added.
 This coffee needs to be stirred well to ensure it all mixes for brewing.
 After adding the coffee and stirring well, it is then time to remove the heat source, which creates a vacuum.
 As the coffee begins to cool, it will then pass through the tube, finally returning to the bottom balloon.
 The coffee inside is quite hot and must be allowed to cool for several minutes before drinking.